smeed652/agent-os/instructions/core/spec-implementation-checklist.md

 - [ ] Noted existing functionality that should NOT be changed
 - [ ] Planned test updates only for specific changes

+### User Approval Process
+- [ ] Presented complete implementation plan to user
+- [ ] Showed exactly what files will be modified
+- [ ] Showed exactly what changes will be made
+- [ ] Asked: "Should I proceed with this implementation plan?"
+- [ ] Received explicit user approval before proceeding
+- [ ] If user suggested changes: Updated plan and got re-approval

 ## During Implementation Checklist

 ### Before Each Code Change